drug-design/course/docs/chapters/molecular-similarity.md

     ![](https://media.drugdesign.org/course/molecular-similarity/relevant_charac1_f2.png){: loading=lazy }
 ### Interpretable Characteristics

-It is a good rule of thumb to aim for properties that are interpretable because they provide insights into the exact content of the molecules at hand.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/interpretable-characteristics-7f37ab35'><i class='fa fa-play' aria-hidden='true'></i></button>It is a good rule of thumb to aim for properties that are interpretable because they provide insights into the exact content of the molecules at hand.
 However they only capture what chemists are trained to capture.
 Hard-to-interpret descriptors try to capture alternative aspects of the molecular structure that are elusive to the human mind, but can be related to observable properties.

 ![](https://media.drugdesign.org/course/molecular-similarity/interpretable_charac.png){: loading=lazy }
 ### Global and Local Characteristics

-Some molecular characteristics are 'global' and provide a very short description of the molecule, as for example the LogP.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/global-local-characteristics-5071f5b7'><i class='fa fa-play' aria-hidden='true'></i></button>Some molecular characteristics are 'global' and provide a very short description of the molecule, as for example the LogP.
 Other characteristics can be 'local', describing the properties of some regions, fragments, atoms or even a point in space.
 Local regions can be compared individually, enabling local similarities.

 ![](https://media.drugdesign.org/course/molecular-similarity/local_and_global.png){: loading=lazy }
 ### Maximizing Similarity: Object Alignments

-The easiest way to maximize and reveal similarities between objects is to align them in a canonical way, where the objects are defined within the same referential.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/maximizing-similarity-object-alignments-c98ceb77'><i class='fa fa-play' aria-hidden='true'></i></button>The easiest way to maximize and reveal similarities between objects is to align them in a canonical way, where the objects are defined within the same referential.
 Molecular alignments are widely used for 1D, 2D, 3D comparisons, and beyond.
 In bioinformatics for example, sequences of genes or proteins are aligned to identify similarities and differences.
 In the example below 3D superimpositions are used to  compare the two molecules (buttons '3D Before' and '3D After').
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 === "1D Sequence"
     ![](https://media.drugdesign.org/course/molecular-similarity/sequence_align.png){: loading=lazy }
 === "3D Before"
-    <div id="nglviewer-container-msoa-1" class="nglviewer-container" data-molecule-id="maximizing-similarity-before" style="width: 750px; height: 450px;" data-initialized="false"></div>
+    <div id='nglviewer-container-maximizing-similarity-before' class='nglviewer-container' data-molecule-id='maximizing-similarity-before' style='width: 750px; height: 450px;' data-initialized='false'></div>

 === "3D After"
-    <div id="nglviewer-container-msoa-2" class="nglviewer-container" data-molecule-id="maximizing-similarity-after" style="width: 750px; height: 450px;" data-initialized="false"></div>
+    <div id='nglviewer-container-maximizing-similarity-after' class='nglviewer-container' data-molecule-id='maximizing-similarity-after' style='width: 750px; height: 450px;' data-initialized='false'></div>

-=== "3D Before (pic)"
+=== "3D Before (Pic)"
     ![](https://media.drugdesign.org/course/molecular-similarity/superim_before_600.png){: loading=lazy }

-=== "3D After (pic)"
+=== "3D After (Pic)"
     ![](https://media.drugdesign.org/course/molecular-similarity/superim_600.png){: loading=lazy }

 ### The Psychology of Similarity
 *[holo]: 3D structure of a macromolecule with a bound ligand

-Similarity is not a concept that is only present in computational drug design.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/psychology-similarity-ecd091a2'><i class='fa fa-play' aria-hidden='true'></i></button>Similarity is not a concept that is only present in computational drug design.
 Rather it has enormous influence on our everyday lives, for example identifying friends and relatives: while they may be wearing new clothes or have taken off their glasses, we are still able to recognize them.
 While this seems trivial, it is not that trivial to computers where every assumption has to be made explicit.
 For example, in the figure below you are easily able to identify a tree and distinguish it from other objects.
 But how would you write a computer algorithm to do that?
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer